joegreen88/smrtr-datagrid/README.md

 This class is a one-stop-shop for transporting tabular data between formats.
 Planned formats include XML and MySQL.
 Handles unique string labels on rows and columns.

-Examples and phpdoc on the way.
+Examples and phpdoc can be found at http://grid.smrtr.co.uk

 ## Methods for CSV and JSON: